 Using phpctl instead of the brew services command

 I wrote a shell script, phpctl, to have a little finer control for stopping and starting PHP-FPM.
-I can use it to switch the running version of PHP-FPM (currently, version 7.4 or 8.1).
-You simply stop the running version and start the new version.
-Here is my phpctl shell script:
+I can use it to switch the running version of PHP-FPM.
+Create an executable phpctl

 #!/bin/zsh